Dodon is a 550-acre tract of land in Davidsonville, Maryland near the Patuxent River, about ten miles west of Annapolis.

 The name Dodon is said to come from the French, "Dieu Donne" meaning "from God."
 It may also be a derivative of the Greek, Dodona - a prehistoric oracle in Greece dedicated to Zeus and the "mother goddess," Dione.
 It was said that by listening to the sound of the wind in the oak trees of Dodona, one could hear the future.

-A variety of essays written by Steuart Pittman on training issues can be accessed by clicking Steuart Says on the dodonfarm.com menu.
+Most of Steuart’s current writing is done for Retired Racehorse Project, but a variety of essays written by Steuart Pittman on training issues can be accessed by clicking Steuart Says on the dodonfarm.com menu.
 We encourage you to send comments back to Steuart via e-mail at

 Erin has had a fascination with horses for as long as she can remember.
 Growing up horseless but next door to a ranch in Colorado encouraged her to finally get into the horse world for good as a college student.
 She dreamed of veterinary school from about the age of 4 onwards, but high school chemistry scared her into pursuing a degree in Political Science from the University of Colorado instead.
 After volunteering at Colorado Horse Rescue for several months, she decided to try again for her childhood dream and enrolled in Colorado State University's Equine Science program in 1996.
 After finishing her second bachelor's degree there, Erin entered into a graduate program in Equine Nutrition instead of going to vet school.